sparshsagar/TicTacToe-AI/README.md

 # TicTacToe-AI
-Game created for Harvard course CS50 intro to AI
+Game created in Python for Harvard course CS50 intro to AI